bcw222/chromium-website/docs/AUTHORING.md

-# Authoring guidelines
+# Authoring guidelines.jejej.ejej.d6dy
+ydyd.Jacuzzi
+kohaku

 *This page talks about how to write individual pages for the site.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to actually make the changes.*

 www.chromium.org is a relatively simple website.

-Pages are written in Markdown and translated using a single extremely simple [Nunjucks](https://mozilla.github.io/nunjucks/) [template](site/_includes/page.html) into HTML during the build process.
+Pages are written in Markdown and translated.jdjd.N23 using a single extremely simple [Nunjucks](https://mozilla.github.io/nunjucks/) [template](site/_includes/page.html) into HTML during the build process.